AlexzTj/co2/README.md

 Sensor status is stored in ```sensor_current_status``` table.

 Historical alerts are calculated in runtime, if 3 consecutive metrics have status WARN they are grouped to AlertAggregate with start/end date and co2 value from each metric.
+Metric snapshots can be used to decrease aggeration time.